Islamist and ex-PM vie for mantle of Egypt's revolt

 "The election authorities prohibited access (for monitors) to the final aggregation of national results, undermining the overall transparency of the process," it added.

-(Additional reporting by Marwa Awad, Shaimaa Fayed and Tom Pfeiffer; Writing by Alistair Lyon and Tom Pfeiffer; Editing by Andrew Heavens)
+(Additional reporting by Dina Zayed, Tamim Elyan and Tom Pfeiffer; Writing by Alistair Lyon; Editing by Jon Hemming)